igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 ### Campsite Table, API v2

 The original implementation was based on the assumption that there was only one campsite available for booking.
-Therefore, the domain model contained only one class, **Booking.java**.
+Therefore, the domain model contained only one class, **Booking**.
 This time I decided to enhance the solution with multiple campsites available for booking to choose from.
 Consequently, a new [Campsite.java](https://github.com/igor-baiborodine/campsite-booking/blob/v4.3.0/src/main/java/com/kiroule/campsite/booking/api/model/Campsite.java) domain class has been added to the model, which now looks like in the UML class diagram below: